 They didn't.
 They just paid me a very small amount of one claim (after the $50 deductible for each incident) and informed me I'd reached the maximum payout.
 Since I thought the annual maximum (minus deductibles) was $14,000, I called and asked a customer service agent what the explanation of benefits meant.
 That's when I learned for the first time—as there was no information about it in the policy I was sent—that this company establishes maximum annual amounts payable for a long list of dog illnesses.
 With KCS, this limit was $120—less than one visit to the vet clinic!

-Since it was obvious this policy wasn't worth anything to me, and if I tried to change carriers to get a better one, KCS (a lifelong condition for which she must always be treated with expensive medications) will be considered a pre-existing condition, I cancelled the policy.
+Since it was obvious this policy was worthless, and KCS would now be considered a pre-existing condition if I tried to change carriers to get a better one, I cancelled the policy.
 I decided to put the amount of the monthly premium toward her vet and medication expenses, as well as save some extra each month for Puppy Girl's future "health expenses fund."

 The general consensus (there was only one person on the forum whose dog had a "successful" parotid duct transposition) was "Don't do it unless the dog is in terrible, unceasing pain and losing one or both eyes!"
 Everyone (with that one exception) whose dog had undergone the surgery required near-constant cleaning of the face.
 Any time it smelled or ate food, the salivary glands dumped liquid in the eyes, and it poured down the dog's face.
 Formation of salt crystals over the cornea was anything but rare—they were practically a given.
 These hardened crystals required more surgery to remove, often multiple times in a dog's life.
 The clincher was that the dog would still need lubricants or drops all through the day and night because saliva is not as effective as real tears to clean or condition the eyes.

 Okay, this is what I would do: (1) I'd cancel Puppy Girl's appointment with the specialist.
-(2) I'd stop using tacrolimus immediately and switch back to the cyclosporine (not as strong as the former, so perhaps more safe for long-term use).
-It seemed logical to me that, with the start PG's tear production had experienced from the week of tacrolimus treatment, use of the cyclosporine might keep the tear duct stimulation going.
+(2) I'd stop using tacrolimus immediately and switch back to the cyclosporine (not as strong as the former, so perhaps more safe for longer-term use).
+It seemed logical to me that, with the start Puppy Girl's tear production had experienced from the week of tacrolimus treatment, use of the cyclosporine might keep the tear duct stimulation going.

 And that's exactly what happened.
 I switched that day, and within two days could be sure there was no difference at all.
 My dog's eyes still didn't have a normal amount of tears, and the cornea still looked somewhat cloudy, but they were better than before treatment began.
-That level of improvement is stationary at this time.
+That level of improvement was stationary at that time.